 Millions of individuals across the United States and around the world want to ensure their families are financially protected in the event of an unexpected death.
 Life insurance plays a critical role in that protection strategy.
 Among the many types of policies available today, term life insurance remains the most widely chosen option due to its affordability, simplicity, and flexibility.

-Term life insurance is designed to provide financial security during the years when it is needed most—such as while raising children, paying off a mortgage, or replacing income.
+Term life insurance is a policy that is designed to provide financial security during the years when it is needed most—such as while raising children, paying off a mortgage, or replacing income.
 Unlike permanent life insurance policies, term coverage focuses purely on protection without investment components, making it easier to understand and more accessible for most households.

 “A type of life insurance that guarantees payment of a stated death benefit if the covered person dies during a specified term.
 Once the term expires, the policyholder can either renew it for another term, convert the policy to permanent coverage, or allow the policy to terminate.”

-In simple terms, a term life insurance policy provides coverage for a fixed period of time—known as the “term.”
+In simple terms, a term life insurance policy provides coverage for a fixed period of time—known as the term in term life insurance .
 If the insured individual passes away during that time, the policy pays a tax-free death benefit to the designated beneficiaries.
 If the term expires and no claim is made, the coverage ends unless it is renewed or converted.

 How Does Term Life Insurance Work?